Glug! Local vineyards to support in English Wine Week

 Where?
 It’s based in Aylesbury, overlooking the Chiltern Hills – a location well-known for excellent chalky soil (which means happy grapes!).

 How do I try?
-You can buy directly from the vineyard by giving them a call on 01296 748187, or you can pick up a bottle at Loddon Brewery in Reading, The Deli at No 5 in Thame or The Stables at Long Crendon Manor.
+You can buy directly from the vineyard by giving them a call on 01296 748187, or you can pick up a bottle at The Stables at Long Crendon Manor in Aylesbury or BeerGinVino in Haddenham.
+Want to try a glass before you commit to a bottle?
+Order a glass of Dinton Folly at The Seven Stars in Dinton, Hartwell House and Spa or The Broad Keys in Aylesbury.

 What?
 If you’re just dipping a toe in English wines, Brightwell have plenty of excellent vintages under their belt for you to choose from, covering red, white, rosé and sparkling.
 They’re even home to one of the first English brandies!